 Production planning and control manages and schedules the allocation of human resources, raw materials, work centers, machinery, and production processes.
 It finds the most efficient way to produce finished goods with the lead times needed to meet production demand.
 Production planning and control are two strategies that work cohesively in manufacturing.
 Planning involves what to produce, when to produce, how much to produce, and more.
 Production control ensures optimum performance from the production system by using different control techniques for better throughput targets.

 What is production planning?

-Production planning helps manufacturers work smarter by efficiently managing internal resources to meet customer orders or demand.
+Production planning helps manufacturers work smarter by efficiently managing internal resources to meet customer orders or demands.
 It solves what, when, and how much to produce.
 It establishes production capacity and identifies what raw materials, bill of materials, or alternate bill of materials are needed to meet demand.
 Then it prepares a workable production plan.

 What is production control?

-What are the objectives of Production Planning and Control?
+What are the objectives of production planning and control?

 The overall objectives of production planning and control are to: